Pour-Over Will

 • Enhances Privacy: Unlike a standard will, which becomes a public document during probate, a trust can maintain more privacy for the distributed assets.

-Essential Considerations for Nevada Residents
+Essential Considerations For Nevada Residents

 • Legal Requirements: Ensure the will complies with Nevada state laws to be valid.